richeney/terraform_fabric_administrator_reference/docs/local_testing.md

     Command line -var and -var-file switches can be used to override other methods to set variables e.g. env vars, *.auto.tfvars, terraform.tfvars.

     Note that latter switches take precedence, so `terraform plan -var-file=test.tfvars -var "ident=demo"` would override the ident=test in the variable file.

+    If the apply command is run here then the resulting key (or blob name) would be `terraform.tfstateenv:test` and doesn't conflict with the default `terraform.tfstate`.
+As they are separate blobs each can have its own lease.

 ## Other useful workspace commands